In the Fall of 2016, developer

 anyone motoring through the area.

-is rush hour.
-Once
+located and it is rush hour.
+Once you entered

-how would get out again?
-The traffic would be backed up
+other direction, how would get out again?
+The

-to the traffic signal at Sumneytown Pike.
+at Sumneytown Pike.
 (This was not much of a

 problem for the tavern, as the daily turnover of